swissup/swissup.github.io/m2/extensions/ajaxlayerednavigation/index.md

 # Ajax Layered Navigation

 Magento 2 layered navigation extension is must-have for every website with extensive product catalogs with plenty of attributes.
-With our module, you will benefit by:
+With **Ajax Layered Navigation** module, you will benefit by:
 *  Using multiple choices for the same filterable attribute.
 *  The display of Magento 2 ajax layered navigation block both on the homepage and category pages.
 *  Using a custom layered navigation filter.